sandervandevelde/MQTTBrokerPrivatePreview/Scenario1_Fan-out (one-to-many) messages/README.md

 **CLI Instructions:**

-- Download the folder Scenario1_jsons with JSON files to C:
+Download the folder Scenario1_jsons with JSON files to C:

+Replace the \<Subscription ID\> with your subscription ID in below commands.

-- Create the namespace under the resource group that you already created as part of the prerequisites.
+Create the namespace under the resource group that you already created as part of the prerequisites.

 ```bash
 az resource create --resource-type Microsoft.EventGrid/namespaces --id /subscriptions/<Subscription ID>/resourceGroups/MQTT-Pri-Prev-rg1/providers/Microsoft.EventGrid/namespaces/Scenario1 --is-full-object --api-version 2022-10-15-preview --properties @C:\Scenario1_jsons\NS_Scenario1.json